2013 Rhode Island Rams baseball team

-The 2013 Rhode Island Rams baseball team represents the University of Rhode Island in the 2013 NCAA Division I baseball season.
-Jim Foster is in his 8th season as head coach of the Rams.
-The URI baseball team, is coming off 2012 season in which they were 33–25–1.
+The 2013 Rhode Island Rams baseball team represented the University of Rhode Island in the 2013 NCAA Division I baseball season.
+Jim Foster was in his 8th season as head coach of the Rams.
+The URI baseball team, was coming off 2012 season in which they were 33–25–1.
 The Rams play their home games at Bill Beck Field.